zanedr/front-end-submissions-public/1608/4-module/real-time/lacey-knaff-real-time.md

 I'm also a little unsure of the structure of your application directories.
 There appears to be an entire Auth0 folder, though it also contains general poll logic.
 I would use the module pattern to help group all poll logic together and all authentication logic together.

+I'm not sure what this [conditional](https://github.com/lrknaff/real-time/blob/master/public/authO/poll.js#L11) is doing/why it's needed.
+If you are getting poll data back from the server based on the poll you requested through the URL, it should be assumed that `id === pollId`.
+A test on that server-side route would confirm.

 ### Testing